jmiquis/TFG-DDD-Theoretical/README.md

 # TFG-Theoretical
 ### Theoretical introductory information research about DDD, hex. architecture and CQRS
-This page has been created just with academical purposes.
+This page has been created only with academical purposes.
 Every content here is reachable free and I have tried to reference each and every source.